Symptoms of age-related macular degeneration (AMD)

 - your eye is red and painful

-These are not symptoms of AMD, but can be signs of other eye problems that need to be treated immediately.
+These symptoms can be signs of other eye problems that need to be treated straight away.